 - 6.1.19 In the parish there is the potential for about 20 dwelling sites to come forward from sites known as windfalls.
 These are sites which might not have been previously known, sites for single dwellings, changes in existing planning permissions or conversions to existing buildings.
-Some of these sites are already under discussion or planning applications have been made. - 6.1.20 Removing these 20 or so windfalls from the requirement for 80 dwellings leaves the PC with needing to identifying sites for approximately 60 units.
+Some of these sites are already under discussion or planning applications have been made.
+A number have been identified through the Site Assessment process and are included in the Table in Appendix 7. - 6.1.20 Removing these 20 or so windfalls from the requirement for 80 dwellings leaves the PC with needing to identifying sites for approximately 60 units.
 A sufficient number of suitable sites have come forward in the selection process to achieve this growth requirement up until 2031 at a relatively low housing density.

-The Assessment Process
+The Submitted Sites and the Site Assessment Process

 - 6.1.21 A 'Call for Sites' exercise was undertaken as part of the questionnaire process during May 2014.
-All the sites were objectively assessed against agreed criteria. - 6.1.22 The sites were displayed at the Option Days in November 2014, where residents were asked to indicate whether they were in favour of or against the sites. - 6.1.23 The sites have been independently assessed by Kirkwells, who are the appointed consultants to support the PC through the NDP process, in line with Guidance Note 21 issued by Herefordshire Council.
-The sites were scored between 1 and 6, with 1 being the most favourable and 6 being the least favourable.
-The NDPSG and PC performed a similar exercise.
-Additional information is inserted into the tables from the Options Days scores where the sum of the %'s both in favour and neutral is shown.
+All the sites were objectively assessed against agreed criteria formulated using the Herefordshire Neighbourhood Planning Guidance Note 21: Guide to site assessment and choosing allocation sites. - 6.1.22 The submitted sites were displayed at the Options Days in November 2014 where residents were asked to indicate whether they were in favour of, or against, the sites.
+All the submitted sites are shown on the two plans in Appendix 2 with the exception of the land at "White Roses" (South of Site 2B) which was a late submission.